 8. How will you manage the lack of outside space at the Church, and limited space at the Court House?

 Limited on-site outdoor space is a challenge for many London based schools.
 We have been working closely with existing outstanding schools with limited outside space to ensure that we provide the best provision for our pupils.
 There will be a play-area on the Court House site.
 We will also be using Mortlake Green, which is adjacent to the Court House and a few minutes walk from the Church.
-Negotiations with the Stag Brewery are proceeding positively for use of their fields.
-In addition, St.Pauls and the Harrodian have also offered use of their playing fields.
+From September we have use of the Sports field at the old brewery.
+St.Pauls and the Harrodian have also offered use of their playing fields.

 9. How will you supervise play on Mortlake Green?

 Mortlake Green is an excellent resource available to us for supervised play-time, as it is directly across from the Old Court House site and only a couple minutes walk from the Church.
 Procedures for supervising this play are the same as the supervision of any off-site activity or school trip and will ensure children’s safe enjoyment of this space.
-We are working-up staff timetables to ensure adequate staffing at all required times.
+Adequate staffing is provided at all required times.

 10. How many teachers will there be per class?